Château Haut-Bailly 2016 - Grand Cru Classé

 Food and wine pairings

-Enjoy with game birds, red or white meats, mature cheeses...
+Enjoy it with game birds, red or white meats, aged cheeses...

 Decanter